sdsc-ordes/gimie/docs/index.rst

 Welcome to gimie's documentation!
 =================================
-gimie (Git Meta Information Extractor) is a python library and command line toolto extract structured metadata from git repositories.
+gimie (Git Meta Information Extractor) is a python library and command line tool to extract structured metadata from git repositories.

 .. toctree::
    :maxdepth: 2